bconclub/webagent-proxe/BUILD_STRUCTURE.md

 ## Project Overview

-**PROXe** is a multi-brand Next.js 14 application that provides AI-powered chat widgets, lead management, and booking functionality.
-The system supports multiple brands (PROXe, Wind Chasers) with dynamic theming and real-time chat capabilities.
+**PROXe** is a Next.js 14 application that provides AI-powered chat widgets, lead management, and booking functionality for PROXe with dynamic theming and real-time chat capabilities.

 ### Tech Stack
 - **Framework**: Next.js 14 (App Router)